 Eligibility - Substantially all full time domestic employees of the Company and its subsidiaries who have attained age 18 are eligible to participate in the Plan.
 Substantially all temporary domestic employees and its subsidiaries who have attained age 21 with one year of service are also eligible to participate in the Plan.
-Sturtevant-Richmont U.S. employees became eligible to participate in the Plan as of December 1, 2019.
-The U.S. employees of Challenger Lifts, Pro-Cut, Car-O-Liner, and Norbar will become eligible to participate in the Plan as of January 1, 2020.
+Exempt and non-exempt Sturtevant Richmont U.S. employees became eligible to participate in the Plan as of December 2, 2019.
+The U.S. employees of Challenger Lifts, Pro-Cut, Car-O-Liner, and Norbar became eligible to participate in the Plan as of January 1, 2020.
+AutoCrib employees became eligible to participate in the Plan as of September 29, 2020.